laracastro09/Azure-Honeypot-RDP/README.md

 # Azure Honeypot RDP Lab
-This project simulates a real-world cybersecurity environment by deploying a cloud-based honeypot in Microsoft Azure.
-The purpose of this lab was to gain hands-on experience in detecting, analyzing, and visualizing attack patterns against exposed cloud resources using enterprise-grade SIEM tools.
+This project simulates a real-world threat scenario by deploying a cloud-based honeypot in Microsoft Azure.
+The purpose of this lab was to gain hands-on experience in threat detection and telemetry analysis against exposed cloud resources using enterprise SIEM tools.

-I configured an intentionally vulnerable virtual machine (VM) exposed to the public internet, centralized security event logging with Azure Log Analytics, and integrated Microsoft Sentinel for threat detection and monitoring.
+I configured a deliberately vulnerable virtual machine (VM) exposed to the public internet to simulate an unprotected endpoint.
+Security event logs were collected using a monitoring agent, centralized in a log analytics workspace, and integrated Microsoft Sentinel for threat detection and monitoring.
 Using Kusto Query Language (KQL) and geolocation enrichment, I analyzed failed Remote Desktop Protocol (RDP) login attempts and visualized attacker origins across the globe.

 <p align="center">
     <img src="https://github.com/user-attachments/assets/9907cae3-b29e-4503-b867-dd2a2c1a0606" alt="Azure Honeypot Lab Architecture" width="850">